carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 For example, if we wanted to look at the mass of each individual on different dates, but we needed it in kg instead of g we would use

-    SELECT year, month, day, weight/1000
+    SELECT date, page/10
-    FROM surveys;
+    FROM tcp;

-When we run the query, the expression `weight / 1000` is evaluated for each row and appended to that row, in a new column.
+When we run the query, the expression `tcp / 1000` is evaluated for each row and appended to that row, in a new column.
 If we used the `INTEGER` data type for the weight field then integer division would have been done, to obtain the correct results in that case divide by `1000.0`.
 Expressions can use any fields, any arithmetic operators (`+`, `-`, `*`, and `/`) and a variety of built-in functions.
 For example, we could round the values to make them easier to read.

-    SELECT plot_id, species_id, sex, weight, ROUND(weight / 1000, 2)
+    SELECT eebo, title, ROUND(weight / 100, 2)
-    FROM surveys;
+    FROM tcp;

 > ## Challenge
 >